Fiveable

 • Strategic alliances: Collaborating with suppliers, buyers, or competitors can help firms pool resources, share risks, and enhance bargaining power (e.g., airline alliances such as Star Alliance)

-• Entry deterrence: Firms can create by investing in brand building, innovation, or securing exclusive access to key inputs or distribution channels (e.g., Coca-Cola's strong brand presence and extensive distribution network)
+• Entry deterrence: Firms can create barriers to entry by investing in brand building, innovation, or securing exclusive access to key inputs or distribution channels (e.g., Coca-Cola's strong brand presence and extensive distribution network)

 Diversification and Risk Management